 Once the new plant is separated, plat it as soon as possible in the newly prepared hole.
 Fill the gap with water and put soil around it.
-The water will provide the necessary moisture for the new root to take a hold on the ground.
+The water will provide the necessary moisture for the new root to take hold of the ground.

 When you are placing the new plant in the root, make sure you spread out the root before putting it in the hole.
 Do not wrap the roots around the hole and trim down any longer roots.
 If you are planting black and purple raspberries, then keep them at least 4 feet apart for optimal growth.

 Step 5: Make sure you keep watering the new plant regularly as it will prevent the soil from drying out.
-Raspberry canes are very sensitive to drying out, you should keep it regularly watered and prevent it from extreme winds.
+Raspberry canes are very sensitive to drying out, you should keep them regularly watered and prevent them from extreme winds.

 How To Care Raspberries

-During the first season of the raspberry plantation, add 50 pounds of nitrogen to per acre of land.
-In the second year, you can add 50 to 150 pounds of nitrogen per acres in February to early March.
+During the first season of the raspberry plantation, add 50 pounds of nitrogen per acre of land.
+In the second year, you can add 50 to 150 pounds of nitrogen per acres from February to early March.

 To have some estimation about the amount of nitrogen to use, look at the foliage color of raspberry.
-Apply less nitrogen on plants which looks healthy and the foliage is dark green.
+Apply less nitrogen on plants that looks healthy and the foliage is dark green.

-But for the poor-quality soil where the leaf is light green and yellow, increase the nitrogen in the plant.
+But for the poor-quality soil where the leaf is light green and yellow, increases the nitrogen in the plant.
 Do not place fertilizer directly above the roots but spread it around the plant.

-Raspberries need regular pruning as its crown and roots are perennial, but its cane is biennial.
+Raspberries need regular pruning as their crown and roots are perennial, but their cane is biennial.
 This means that raspberries have to be pruned annually as the canes which bear the fruit live for only two years.